The following table provides lockout information for RSA SecurID Access authentication methods.

 |Authentication Method||Lockout Information|

 You can configure the number of times users can retry each tokencode method after the first unsuccessful authentication.
 After this many retries, the tokencode is locked.
-Each method is locked separately.
+Each method is counted and locked separately.
 For example, if you allow three retries, the Authenticate Tokencode is locked after four unsuccessful attempts, the SMS Tokencode is locked after four unsuccessful attempts, and the Voice Tokencode is locked after four unsuccessful attempts.
 Resending the SMS Tokencode or Voice Tokencode counts as a retry, even if the user did not attempt authentication.
 During lockout, the method cannot be used.
 The user's Cloud Authentication Service account is not locked or disabled.

 A Super Admin or Help Desk Administrator must unlock the method on the Users > Management page.
 All tokencode methods are unlocked simultaneously and the lockout counter is cleared, even if the method was not locked.
 The lockout counter is also cleared for all tokencode methods after the user successfully authenticates.

 To configure lockout, see Configure Session and Authentication Method Settings.